NN-7/ISKL-V/README.md

     - An attempt to close one of the scripts is made ✔
     - An attempt to view/edit one of the scripts is made ✔
     - The files were edited somehow ✔
-  - Ability to trigger from server whenever TODO
+  - Ability for attacker to trigger whenever ✔
 - EXE Bundler (bundler.py) **NOT COMPLETED**
   - Makes all virus scripts bear the system process logo in order to camouflage better ✔
   - Bundles additional data into script EXEs ✔